Tekknoman/image2pdf/README.md

 - Splits double pages into two separate pages.
 - Processes images in test mode to verify configurations.
 - Outputs a single PDF file containing all processed pages.
+- **New GUI**: A graphical user interface for selecting input directories and processing images.

 ## Installation